 - What is their budget?

-These are just the tip of the iceberg, but they will all help you understand the type of clients your SEO strategies are focusing on.
+These are just the tip of the iceberg, but they will all help you understand the type of clients your SEO strategies focus on.

 3. Link Building

-Here’s the goal that Google has as the world’s largest search engine: connect its users with the most valuable brands on any given subject.
+The goal of Google, the world’s largest search engine, is to connect its users with the most valuable brands on any subject.

 How does a company become “helpful” in Google’s eyes?
 What separates one website from another when they’re crawling these sites?
 There are a lot of different factors that they look for, but ultimately, they want to see that you’re producing high-quality content with reliable sources.

-That’s why it’s essential to have a healthy dose of internal and external links on your site.
-In addition, if you use links to other trusted sites in your content, it bodes well for your brand’s SEO initiatives.
+That’s why having a healthy dose of internal and external links on your site is essential.
+In addition, links to other trusted sites in your content bode well for your brand’s SEO initiatives.